maksimizer/rsschool-cv/cv.md

 I have a strong communication skills, a good skills in problem solving, I don`t fear a great responsibility, I have an ability to learn and improve my skills and I always get the job done.
 I always wanted to be a useful part of a team and society, wanted to create something interesting, beautiful and valuable.

 Now I think it's time to change something in my life and act!
-So, my path of becoming a Frontend/JS developer starts here!
+I have already completed studying at RS School "JavaScript/Front-end.
+Stage 0" course.
+So, my path of becoming a Frontend/JS developer has already started and I like it very much!

 ## Skills
 * HTML (basics)